 Reading at home is very important in Year 4.
 It continues to help your child develop fluency and expression, as well as improving their understanding of what they read.
 The children are expected to read every day.
 Reading at home could include them reading to an adult or reading to themselves.
 This must be recorded in their Reading Record, which they should take home and bring to school every day.

-It is important that any reads the children complete are written into their reading record as this helps us and you keep a count of how many reads they have and award the children for this with their reading certificates.
+It is important that any reads the children complete are written into their reading record as this helps us and you keep a count of how many reads they have towards their reading passport.

 If you are hearing your child read, please continue to ask them questions about what they have read to develop their reading comprehension and understanding.
 Reading will also help your children with language and the author’s word choices.